Toggle menu

 Residents already receive one bill, but it currently includes separate lines for district and county.
 In future, they will still get one bill and all residents in each new council area will pay the same.
 Future bill changes will depend on the new authorities' decisions and remain subject to nationally-set tax rules.

-We have carefully tested a wide range of models and options, considering guidance from the Government.
-We've selected these new boundaries on the basis that:
+We carefully tested a wide range of models and options, considering guidance from the Government.
+We selected these new boundaries on the basis that:

 • We work, as far as possible, with existing District boundaries as the building blocks